cirosantilli/linux-cheat/kernel-module/index.md

 *while it is running* and use symbols that the kernel chooses to export TODO which

-it then runs in the same address space as the kernel and with the same permissions as the kernel (basically do anything) on a certain kernel context (TODO which exactly)
+it then runs in the same address space as the kernel and with the same permissions as the kernel (basically do anything)

 compiled modules are special object files that have a `.ko` extension instead of `.o` they also contain module specific metadata